raimohanska/harmaja/README.md

 API document, but more like a research project.
 I'm very open to discussion and criticism so correct me if I'm wrong.
 On the other hand, I hope you to understand that many topics here are subjective and I'm presenting my own views of the day.

+## Key concepts

+[*Reactive Property*](https://baconjs.github.io/api3/classes/property.html) (also known as a signal or a behaviour) is an object that encapsulates a changing value.
+Please check out the [Bacon.js intro](https://baconjs.github.io/api3/index.html) if you're not familiar with the concept.
+In Harmaja, reactive properties are the main way of storing and passing application state.

+[*EventStream*](https://baconjs.github.io/api3/classes/eventstream.html) represents a stream of events that you can observe by calling its `forEach` method.
+In Bacon.js a *Bus* is an EventStream that allows you to `push` events to the stream as well as observe events.
+In Harmaja, buses are used for conveying distinct events from the UI to state reducers.

+[*Bus*](https://baconjs.github.io/api3/classes/bus.html) is an EventStream that allows you to [push](https://baconjs.github.io/api3/classes/bus.html#push) new events into it.
+It is used in Harmaja for defining events that originate from the UI.
+Typically, an `onClick` or similar handler function pushes a new value into a Bus.

+[*Atom*](https://github.com/raimohanska/harmaja/blob/master/src/atom.ts) is a Property that also allows mutation using the `set` methods.
+You can create an atom simply by `atom("hello")` and then use `atom.get` and `atom.set` for viewing and mutating its value.
+May sound underwhelming, but the Atom is also a reactive property, meaning that it's state can be observed and *reacted*.
+In Harmaja particularly, you can embed atoms into your VDOM so that your DOM will automatically reflect the changes in their value!
+Furthermore, you can use `atom.view("attributename")` to get a new Atom that represents the state of a given attribute within the data structure wrapped by the original Atom.
+Currently Harmaja comes with its own Atom implementation.

+*State decomposition* means selecting a part or a slice of a bigger state object.
+This may be familiar to you from Redux, where you `mapStateToProps` or `useSelector` for making your component *react* to changes in some parts of the application state.
+In Harmaja, you use reactive properties or Atoms for representing state and then select parts of it for your component using [`property.map`](https://baconjs.github.io/api3/classes/property.html#map) or [`atom.view`](https://github.com/raimohanska/harmaja/blob/master/src/atom.ts#L9), the latter providing a read-write interface.

+*State composition* is the opposite of the above (but will co-operate nicely) and means that you can compose state from different sources.
+This is also a familiar concept from Redux, if you have ever composed reducers.
+For example, you can use [`Bacon.combineWith`](https://baconjs.github.io/api3/globals.html#combinewith) to compose two state atoms into a composite state Property.

+You can very well combine the above concepts so that you start with several state Atoms and EventStreams, then compose them all into a single "megablob" Property and finally decompose from there to deliver the essential parts of each of your components.

 ## Usage

 Install from NPM `npm install harmaja` or `yarn add harmaja`.